Rudy Lai

 Risk

-Disney actively monitors and legally enforces copyright protections against unauthorized use of its characters by external AI platforms, sending cease-and-desist letters and suing AI companies to safeguard intellectual property and brand integrity.
-[1][2][3]
+Disney actively monitors and legally enforces its intellectual property rights against unauthorized AI use of its characters and content, issuing cease-and-desist letters and pursuing lawsuits to reduce brand risk and maintain control over its assets.
+[1][2]

 2025